 In 1923, she sang “Madame Butterfly” in the Staats Opera in Berlin by invitation.
 This led in 1925 to a prolonged guest tour in Germany in “Faust,” “La Boheme,” and “Carmen,”

 Back in New York in 1927, Eleanor appeared in “The Nightingale,” playing the part of Jenny Lind.
 In the ensuing two years, she sang in operas in Europe and San Francisco.

 Eleanor and Wilfred divorced in 1930 after being married for fourteen years.

 In 1931, Eleanor Painter bade farewell to the footlights to marry Major Charles Strong and settle in Bratenahl.
 Her marriage did not lessen her strong interest in music and the theater.
 Eleanor quickly assumed a role in Cleveland’s social and cultural circles, and she identified with many social and artistic events of civic import.

-Mrs. Strong immediately became active in the Musical Arts Association and an active member of the women’s committee of the Cleveland Orchestra.
+Mrs. Strong immediately became active in the Musical Arts Association and on the women’s committee of the Cleveland Orchestra.
 She rarely missed a musical attraction and showed more than a spectator’s interest.

-The urge to express music no longer finding an outlet through singing, Eleanor turned to write about music.
+With an urge to express herself musically and no longer finding an outlet through singing, Eleanor began writing about music.
 In January 1941, she debuted as the author of “Spring Symphony,” a novel dealing with Robert Schumann and Clara Wiek's romance.
 She described it as “fiction based on fact.”
 She spent countless hours at the Cleveland Public Library gathering material for her book.

 In the years following her retirement from professional life, she was known to say, “I like musicians even better than when I was one of them.”